stiac/accessibility_widget/SOFTWARE_REPORT.md

 - **Persistence Layer**: Completed
 - **Testing**: Planned (manual regression required)
 ## Recent Activities
+- 2025-12-07 — Defaulted header and active control text datasets to white so scripts inherit accessible typography without manual overrides (AI assistant)
+- 2025-12-06 — Corrected the default close/reset palette and extended hover styling so grouped cards and icons follow the configured blue/white scheme (AI assistant)
+- 2025-12-05 — Split the header and active card palettes into dedicated dataset-controlled variables and refreshed the default blue/white styling for higher contrast (AI assistant)
 - 2025-12-04 — Forced the Change Positions icons to render as block-level SVGs so they stay centered within their buttons (AI assistant)
 - 2025-12-03 — Rotated the bottom-corner Change Positions arrows so every docking control shares the same glyph family (AI assistant)
 - 2025-12-02 — Replaced the Change Positions icons with directional arrows so users immediately understand each docking option (AI assistant)